Trewaters/Tanda-DAO/README.md

 [Camp Buidl Code Camp POAP](https://app.poap.xyz/token/6513719)

-Tanda DAO allows members to join Pacts, which are contractual agreements among members.
-A Pact obligates each member to pay an agreed-upon amount for an agreed upon time.
+Tanda DAO allows members to join **Pacts**.
+Pacts are agreements among members, we call **comrades**.
+A Pact obligates each comrade to pay the agreed-upon amount for an agreed upon period of time, called a **cycle**.
 Each member gets a set lump sum payout once until everyone is paid back.

 Tanda DAO is for the economically disadvantaged.
 Anyone who lives paycheck-to-paycheck could use this.

+## What is Tanda DAO?

+Tanda DAO allows users get funds from their community when they need it.
+Everyone pays back what they borrow.
+Tanda DAO teaches members to budget and build savings while they receive funds they can use for bills, etc.

+### How can Tanda DAO help?

+Tanda DAO can help anyone that doesn't have funds in a savings account.
+If you are out of funds before your next paycheck this peer-to-peer lending DAO will teach you financial independence.
+How to get out of credit card debt with the same paycheck and the assistance of your comrades.

+**Why is Tanda useful?**

+DAO funding in a straight forward and secure way.
+The app offers the following benefits:

+* a platform for comrades to pool their resources and invest in high-income ventures, when normally could not afford the investment on their own.

+* Fosters community and networking by requiring each member to have a social account, like Lens, connected to their EVM wallet.

+* Offers insurance protection to comrades in case of unforeseen circumstances.
+Encourages financial responsibility and accountability.

+* Enables members to plan for their future by knowing the date of their pay-out and making big plans based on it.

-## Getting Started
+## Get Started

 * Create your [Wallet](https://), or connect a new ETH wallet (recommended).
 * Connect a Lens profile to Tanda DAO.